jwfraustro/fastapi-objobssap/README.md

 This project is a Python implementation of the proposed IVOA ObjObsSAP standard using [FastAPI](https://fastapi.tiangolo.com/).

+Further completion is awaiting the release of a validator for the standard.

 ## Getting Started

 Running the project with docker-compose is the recommended way to get started quickly.
 It sets up a PostgreSQL database with simulated data and runs the FastAPI application.
 By default, the api will be available at `http://localhost:8000/query`.